rug-compling/alpinocorpus/README.md

 - A C++ compiler.
 - Boost 1.47.0.
-- Berkeley DB XML 2.5.16 (later versions are not supported, see #131).
+- Berkeley DB XML 6.1.4 (with a small patch to correct a query processing bug, see #131).
 - libxml2
 - libxslt